lizishepp/lizisheppard/README.md

 A/B Experimental Design = ECN 575 (Behavioral Economics) Design A/B experiment to increase motivation using social media/fitness app

+Course Project Milestone 3 = DSC 607 (Data Mining) -- One of the final projects "Mining the Data of the Universe..." using R, Alteryx

 Demography Reports = SOC 565 (Demography) Using InsightMaker or SPSS to examine data and trends

 Final Paper Soc 555 = SOC 555 (Community and Social Change)